hmakelin/gisnav/docs/pages/setup.rst

 ===================================================
 The :class:`.BaseNode` class relies on a WMS to get map rasters for the estimated location of the vehicle, which will then be used as input for the pose estimation.
-The WMS client :class:`.WMSClient` uses OWSLib and runs in a dedicated thread, although it can also be configured to run in a dedicated process.
+The WMS client :class:`.WMSClient` uses OWSLib and runs in a dedicated process, although it can be quite easily changed to run in a separate thread to reduce serialization overhead (no ROS parameter option exists for this, however).

 The example configuration uses mapproxy, which is lightweight and can be configured to both cache tiles and proxy a tile based endpoint, which are common since they are more efficient, into a WMS endpoint.
 WMS endpiont is needed since the